kolan72/PoliNorError/README.md

 -    `WithFallbackFunc<T>`
 -    `WithAsyncFallbackFunc<T>`

-If you try to handle a generic delegate without a corresponding fallback delegate being set, the default value will be returned.
+If you try to handle a generic func delegate without a corresponding fallback delegate being set, the default value of type will be returned.

 If an exception occurs during the calling of the fallback delegate, the `IsFailed` property of the `PolicyResult` object will be set to `true` and this exception will be wrapped in the `CatchBlockException` exception with  the `IsCritical` property  equal to `true`.